Menu

 “I’m a current SFSU student majoring in nursing.
 I recently completed a summer internship at San Francisco General Hospital where I worked in the ER.
 After I graduate, I’d like to work in Emergency Medicine where I can use my calm demeanor and problem-solving skills.”

 A great way to start networking is by building relationships with fellow Gators.
-Gator Connect is mentoring tool that allows you to search the SFSU community (both current students and alumni).
-You can join virtual groups or message people directly in your specific area of interest.
-Start by creating your own profile and then start reaching out!
+LinkedIn allows you to search the SFSU community (both current students and alumni).
+You can join groups or message people directly once you add them to your contact list.
+Start by creating your own profile first and then start reaching out!

 A great way to reach out to people is through Informational Interviewing.
 This is an interview that you initiate.
 Find individuals who are doing the type of work you’re interested in or who are working at companies of interest.
 You can ask them a variety of questions around career topics such as day-to-day tasks in their role, organizational culture and advice on how to enter a particular field.
 Here’s a suggestion of some questions to ask: